MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-stagewise-failures.md

 1. Select Power BI Visualization **Stacked column chart**.

 1. Add the field "BuildCompletedOn.Date" to **Axis**.
-    - Richt-click "BuildCompletedOn.Date" and select "BuildCompletedOn.Date", rather than Date Hierarchy.
+    - Right-click "BuildCompletedOn.Date" and select "BuildCompletedOn.Date", rather than Date Hierarchy.

 1. Add the field "FailedStageCount" to **Values**.
-	  - Richt-click "FailedStageCount" field and ensure **Sum** is selected.
+	  - Right-click "FailedStageCount" field and ensure **Sum** is selected.

 1. Add the field "PipelineJob.StageName" to **Legend**.
-	  - Richt-click "PipelineJob.StageName" field and ensure **Sum** is selected.
+	  - Right-click "PipelineJob.StageName" field and ensure **Sum** is selected.

-Your report should look like this.
+Your report should look similar to the following image.

 > [!div class="mx-imgBorder"]
 > ![Sample - Pipelines Stage wise failures - Report](_img/odatapowerbi-pipelines/stagewisefailure-report.png)